larbish/hago-website/content/index.md

 Unleash [Creativity]{.text-primary}

 #description
-We're specialized in creating impactful scripted movies and documentaries, bringing powerful stories to life with precision and passion.
+We're specialized in creating impactful scripted series and documentaries, bringing powerful stories to life with precision and passion.

 #headline
 Have A Good One